jdegand/chat-group-backend/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://legacy.devchallenges.io/challenges/UgCqszKR7Q7oqb4kRfI0) was to build an application to complete the given user stories.
+The [challenge](https://web.archive.org/web/20231130042247/https://legacy.devchallenges.io/challenges/UgCqszKR7Q7oqb4kRfI0) was to build an application to complete the given user stories. **Note**: The previous design document may be incomplete, as you need to find an archived version of the challenge as all `legacy` challenges have had their documentation removed from DevChallenges.

-## Continued Development
+## Thoughts

-- left many routes open - could add JWTVerifys to all routes vs just the mutate routes (post, put, delete)
+- I left many routes open - could add `JWTVerifys` to all routes vs. just the mutate routes (post, put, delete).
-- messages and channels are open - better to have a way to see the chat before signing in
+- Messages and Channels are open.
+You can see the chat before signing in.
-- need another server (socket.io) ? to have chat group be realtime across users - don't think so - because useEffect will update the view when channels and messages change
+- Need another server, `socket.io`, to have chat group be realtime across users - don't think so - because useEffect will update the view when channels and messages change
-- Promise.all() might be needed for multiple route calls in some functions - async - have to worry about order of results
+- `Promise.all()` might be needed for multiple route calls in some functions - async - have to worry about order of results.
-- add helmet?
-- testing
-- seeding the database vs using my hacky way of creating a welcome channel if it doesn't exist
+- Design choice: seeding the database vs. using my hacky way of creating a welcome channel if it doesn't exist.
-- "select: false" in model vs removing field with .select('-password') vs removing field in populate call - what is best approach?
+- "select: false" in model vs removing field with `.select('-password')` vs removing field in `populate` call - what is best approach?
-- password field may be sent back in some calls - intermediate step - password forwarded along with userInfo then removed later - should exlude first and then forward or overly concerned - password is hashed and protected by jwt
+- Password field may be sent back in some calls - intermediate step - password forwarded along with userInfo then removed later - should exlude first and then forward or overly concerned - password is hashed and protected by jwt
-- can't pass two parameters to same route - express cant differentiate between them - need to add word in between i.e. /:channel/:id vs /:channel/id/:id
+- You can't pass two parameters to the same route because Express can't differentiate between them.
+You need to add an extra word in between i.e. `/:channel/:id` vs. `/:channel/id/:id`.
-- channel controller has a very convulted route because of that and it could be cleaned up
+- `Channel` controller has a very convoluted route because of that and it could be cleaned up.
-- sorting with mongoose vs sorting response.data in the client - in React, use memo on the data.
+- Design choice: sorting with Mongoose vs. sorting `response.data` in the client.
+In React, use `memo` on the data.
-- Multer and controllers don't mix
+- Multer and controllers don't mix.
-- controllers considered an anti-pattern ?
-- getting file path is difficult - fakepath issues - can't get the file to save - the folder will be created - dir name in Multer middleware
+- Getting file path is difficult - fakepath issues - can't get the file to save - the folder will be created - dir name in Multer middleware.
-- had issues with multer callback syntax - console.logs need to be inside functions inside callbacks
+- I had issues with the Multer callback syntax. `console.logs` need to be inside functions inside the callbacks.
-- Added fs unlink logic to remove photos that are no longer tied to user profiles
+- Added `fs.unlink` logic to remove photos that are no longer tied to user profiles.
-- Read about changes coming to Multer (2.0) so need to look out for that.
 - Profile pictures are sourced from [freepik](https://freepik.com).
 Check for links below - the majority of pictures belong to the same series.
 - Added `public/uploads` to `.gitignore`.

+## Continued Development

+- Adding `helmet` will give better security for the server.
+- Testing
+- Multer (2.0) may require significant changes.
+- To upgrade application to Express 5, some other changes may be needed.
+I removed `maxAge` from the cookie used and move may need to be done.

 ## How To Use